Your Child with Disabilities is Turning 18

 - Spanish / Español

-If you have a child who is unable to care for him- or herself because of a disability, you may be concerned about what to do when your child turns 18.
-Parents do not automatically have the authority to make legal decisions for their children who turn 18, when the law considers the person an adult.
-Publication #3303EN
+If you have a child who is unable to care for them self because of a disability, you may be concerned about what to do when your child turns 18.
+Parents do not automatically have the authority to make legal decisions for their children who turn 18, when the law considers the person an adult. #3303EN

 - Is this for me?